-The Board of Education recognizes the harmful effects of bullying on student learning and school attendance, and desires to provide safe school environments that protect students from physical and emotional harm.
+The Governing Board recognizes the harmful effects of bullying on student learning and school attendance and desires to provide safe school environments that protect students from physical and emotional harm.
 District employees shall establish student safety as a high priority and shall not tolerate bullying of any student.

-No individual or group shall, through physical, written, verbal, or other means, harass, sexually harass, threaten, intimidate, cyberbully, cause bodily injury to, or commit hate violence against any student or school personnel.
+No individual or group shall, through physical, written, verbal, or other means, harass, sexually harass, threaten, intimidate, retaliate, cyberbully, cause bodily injury to, or commit hate violence against any student or school personnel.

-'''

-(cf. 5131 - Conduct)

-(cf. 5136 - Gangs)

-(cf. 5145.3 - Nondiscrimination/Harassment)

-(cf. 5145.7 - Sexual Harassment)

-(cf. 5145.9 - Hate-Motivated Behavior)
+(cf. 5131 - Conduct) (cf. 5136 - Gangs) (cf. 5145.3 - Nondiscrimination/Harassment) (cf. 5145.7 - Sexual Harassment) (cf. 5145.9 - Hate-Motivated Behavior)

-'''

-Cyberbullying includes the electronic creation or transmission of harassing communications, direct threats, or other harmful texts, sounds, or images as defined in Education Code48900, Cyberbullying also includes breaking into another person's electronic account and assuming that person's identity in order to damage that person's reputation.
+Cyberbullying includes the creation or transmission of harassing communications, direct threats, or other harmful texts, sounds, or images on the Internet, social media, or other technologies using a telephone, computer, or any wireless communication device.
+Cyberbullying also includes breaking into another person's electronic account and assuming that person's identity in order to damage that person's reputation.

-'''

-(cf. 5145.2 - Freedom of Speech/Expression)

-(cf. 6163.4 - Student Use of Technology)
+(cf. 5145.2 - Freedom of Speech/Expression) (cf. 6163.4 - Student Use of Technology)

-'''